Syracuse University Food Services is committed to meeting the nutritional needs of our

 Syracuse University Food Services will assume no liability for any adverse reactions that may occur in the dining facilities.

 Syracuse University Food Services provides gluten free meals to students under the current meal plan.
+All the dining centers have areas that are certified gluten free by Kitchens with Confidence.
 Please contact our registered dietitian at 315-443-9884 to discuss gluten free options.

 Syracuse University Food Services also provides Kosher and Halal meals to students under the current meal plan.
 If you are interested in these meals, we encourage you to contact the manager at Shaw Dining Center for more information.